-Ingredients-One cocoanut, one clove, garlic, one piece of root ginger size of nutmeg.
-Grate all these, and add a few shreds of onion, two tablespoonfuls curry powder, one quart, or less, of new milk.
+Ingredients-Grate cocoanut, clove, garlic and ginger, and add onion, curry powder, and milk.
 Put all these on stove and let simmer for an hour or so, until all the oil is quite extracted from the cocoanut; strain, pressing the cocoanut quite dry.